YijiaG-Jessica/YijiaG-Jessica/README.md

 ## Education

-I am currently a Master student in Computer Science at University of Michigan, Ann Arbor.
+I am currently a Master's student in Computer Science at University of Michigan, Ann Arbor.

 - **〽️ Master of Computer Science in Engineering** - Sep.2023~(Expected) May.
 2025<br>
   University of Michigan, Ann Arbor